 If you are thinking about getting LASIK, you probably have questions.
 At Cavanaugh Eye Center, we are happy to share our wealth of knowledge with you!
-See below for answers to common questions about LASIK as well as the experience at Cavanaugh Eye Center.
+See below for answers to common questions about LASIK as well as your vision correction experience at Cavanaugh Eye Center.

 LASIK is an abbreviation for laser-assisted in situ keratomileusis.
-This laser vision correction is a surgical alternative to glasses and or contact lenses.
-It is an outpatient procedure that uses an excimer laser to gently reshape the cornea, thereby altering the focusing power of the eye.
+This laser vision correction is a surgical alternative to glasses and/or contact lenses.
+LASIK is an outpatient procedure that uses an excimer laser to gently reshape the cornea, thereby altering the focusing power of the eye.
 Laser vision correction has been FDA approved for treating nearsightedness, farsightedness, and astigmatism.

 Most people who are nearsighted, farsighted, or have astigmatism can benefit from laser vision correction.
 The first step in finding out if LASIK is right for you is to schedule a refractive consultation appointment.
 Our experienced eye doctors, Dr. Cavanaugh and Dr. Jaynes, will perform a thorough evaluation of your eyes and make a specific recommendation based on many factors including your age, vision stability, overall eye health, current prescription, expectations, as well as a series of sophisticated eye scans.
 Your vision should be stable and co-existing conditions such as dry eye should be treated prior to consideration of refractive surgery.
 Our eye doctors and highly-trained surgical counselors will discuss all options with you.
 If a patient is not an ideal candidate for LASIK, we offer a number of non-LASIK procedures to reduce or eliminate dependence on glasses and/or contact lenses.